prasad-chaudhari172/bmi-calculator-app/README.md

 # bmi-calculator-app
  It's a BMI Calculator app developed using Flutter.
-App has smooth and responsive UI.
+It has smooth and responsive UI.